Surrounded by Silence (song)

 "Surrounded by Silence" is a song by the deathcore band Design the Skyline.
 The song was self-released by the band on March 12, 2011.
 "Surrounded by Silence" was covered by a considerable amount of music journalists, whom described the track as one of the worst songs ever.

-The song was included on Wax Vessel's 2021 release of Galactical Celebration as a bonus track.
+An alternative mix of the track was included on Wax Vessel's 2021 vinyl release of Galactical Celebration as a bonus track.

 Recording, production and music video

-During March 2011, the band recorded the video for their single 'Surrounded by Silence' with local production team Red Island Productions.
-The setting of the video consisted of the band playing on a set that rendered a forest.
+In late 2010, the band filmed the video for 'Surrounded by Silence' with local production team Red Island Productions.
+The setting of the video consisted of the band playing on a set that rendered a forest, which was actually in a park located in downtown Corpus Christi.
 Other scenes in the video include the band playing in a cave with prop snow falling down on the members, which was designed from potato flakes and small pieces of cotton.
-The song was recorded with Red Island Productions and recorded and released in March 2011.
+The song was recorded with Red Island Productions and was officially released in March 2011.